drteeth/elixir-es-cqrs/slides.md

 Giant, slow join that involves many larger tables that re-does 99% of it’s work everytime it’s run but still somebody has to wait.

 ---
+class: middle

+# Feed auxilary services

+Projections can be used to keep auxilary services in sync:
+* Analytics/Metrics
+* Accounting
+* Calendars
+* Salesforce ><

+---
+class: middle

 # Fast writes
 * Append-only